NBISweden/module-r-intro-dm-practices/_episodes/03-basics-factors-dataframes.md

 `read_csv()` function from the **`tidyverse`** package.

 Packages in R are basically sets of additional functions that let you do more stuff.
-The functions we've been using so far, like `round()`, `sqrt()`, or `c()`, come built into R; packages give you access to additional functions.
+The functions we've been using so far, like `round()`, `sqrt()`, and `c()`, come built into R; packages give you access to additional functions.
-Before you use a package for the first time you need to install it on your machine, and then you should import it in every subsequent R session when you need it.
+Before you use a package for the first time you need to install it on your machine, and then you load it into every subsequent R session when you need it.

-To install the **`tidyverse`** package, we can type `install.packages("tidyverse")` straight into the console.
+If you have followed the [setup instructions](../setup.html), you should now have the **`tidyverse`** package installed.
+If not, you can install the package by typing `install.packages("tidyverse")` straight into the console.
 In fact, it's better to write this in the console than in our script for any package, as there's no need to re-install packages every time we run the script.
 Then, to load the package type:

 ~~~